 Given that you have more assets to choose from in the Unity store, it’s easier to find more relevant models and quickly prototype your business environment without having to hire 3D modelers and create virtual props from scratch:

 Below is an example of a jet engine 3D model that you can find in Unity Asset’s store.
 It could be used in VR training simulation for jet maintenance:

 Image Source: 3D asset that represents military jet engine

 In terms of assets, Unity3D’s store is very advanced.
-However, Unreal Engine is catching up, and Epic Games has recently released a Quixel Megascans Pack with 10,000 high-quality material scans from Quixel library.
+However, Unreal Engine is catching up, and Epic Games has recently released a Quixel Megascans Pack with 16,000 high-quality material scans from Quixel library (comes with UE5).

 Let’s talk about documentation and training available for these engines.

 Documentation & Training